Islandora/migrate_islandora_csv/README.md

-# Migrating to Islandora CLAW using CSVs
+# Migrating to Islandora 8 using CSVs

 ## Table of Contents